 Investment firms that perform transactions outside trading venues can also be eligible for the option of deferred publication, pursuant to Article 20, paragraph 2 of Article 21, paragraph 4, final paragraph of MiFIR.
 It then has to concern transactions in financial instruments that are also traded on a venue that uses deferred publication in the trade in those financial instruments.
 This does not require the AFM's prior permission (therefore this possibility is not shown in the AFM application documents for deferrals).
 However, at the AFM's request investment firms must be able to demonstrate that their systems and processes are structured in accordance with the statutory requirements in respect of the applicability of the deferred publication.

 Investment firms that perform transactions outside trading venues can also use the deferred publication for transactions in financial instruments that are traded on a venue that does not use deferred publication, as referred to in Article 21, paragraph 4, first paragraph of MiFIR.
 However, this does require the AFM's prior permission.
 Permission can be acquired by filling in the Application form deferrals for investment firms which also has to enclose the AFM Excel template deferrals for investment firms.
-These documents can be found in the Digital portal of the AFM.
+These documents can be found on our AFM Portal.

 Deferral regimes in other European countries

 ESMA has published an overview of deferral regimes regarding the trading of non-equity instruments in European countries.